buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcSimpleValue.md

 *  _IfcTime_: Defined type of simple type STRING to represent a time.
 *  _IfcDuration_: Defined type of simple type STRING to represent a duration.
 *  _IfcTimeStamp_: Defined type of simple type INTEGER to represent a point in time by seconds elapsed since 1970.
-*  _IfcURIReference_: Defined type of simple type STRING to represent a unique sequence of characters the identifies a logical or physical resource in the web technologies.
+*  _IfcURIReference_: Defined type of simple type STRING to represent a unique sequence of characters that identifies a logical or physical resource used by web technologies.

 > _HISTORY  New type in IFC2x._